GPotoshin/grooph/README.md

 Simple library for rendering/drawing pictures

 ## Goals
 Create a simple pure C interface for drawing pictures.
-The idea came to me as I was doing homework for my school IT classes.
+The idea came to me as I was preparing homework for my school IT classes.

 ## Compiling
-1) install ```pnglib``` on our machine
+1) install ```pnglib``` on your machine
 2) run ```make```

 ## Use